Fody/Anotar/README.md

 ## Nothing to deploy

 After compilation the reference to the Anotar assemblies will be removed so you don't need to deploy the assembly.

 ## But why?
 What purpose does this serve?

-### 1. Dont make me think
+### 1. Don't make me think

 When I am coding I often want to quickly add a line of logging code.
-If I dont already have the static `logger` field I have to jump back to the top of the file to add it.
+If I don't already have the static `logger` field I have to jump back to the top of the file to add it.
 This breaks my train of thought.
 I know this is minor but it is still an annoyance.
 Static logging methods are much less disruptive to call.

 ### 2. I want some extra information

 Often when I am logging I want to know the method and line number I am logging from.
 I don't want to manually add this.
 So using IL I just prefix the message with the method name and line number.
 Note that the line number is prefixed with '~'.
 The reason for this is that a single line of code can equate to multiple IL instructions.
 So I walk back up the instructions until I find one that has a line number and use that.
 Hence it is an approximation.

 ## I don't want extra information

-If you don't want the extra information, method name and line number, then add this to AssemblyInfo.cs:
+If you don't want the extra information, method name and line number, then add this to `AssemblyInfo.cs`:

     [assembly: LogMinimalMessage]

 ## Why not use CallerInfoAttributes